OGiesecke/BondLendingChannel/readme.md

 ## Data assembly

 The data assembly consists of multiple scripts and is conducted in the directory Raw_Data.
 The file *run_US_Default.py* in Raw_Data/code runs the entire directory.
-The file requires to specify the local directory on the machine; this path will be transferred to he Stata do files and all other directories are defined as relative directories.
-The file executes the following scripts:
+The file executes the following scripts.
+The data output is collected in a separate directory Raw_Data/data that is also created in the process.
+Finally the directory Raw_Data/log_file is created to collect all the log files.

 ```
 - CreateSharedData.do